missionpinball/mpf-docs/shows/show_files.rst

 Since this is a standalone show file, we need to tell MPF what "version" of the show format this file is.
 MPF |version| uses ``show_version=4``.
 If we ever change something in the show format, then we'll increment the version.
-(Don't worry though, we have and automated migration tool that converts shows to the new formats.
+(Don't worry though, we have an automated migration tool that converts shows to the new formats.
 That's actually part of the reason we include the show_version in the show files)